Mets' Syndergaard prepared to start opening day

 Syndergaard, whose nickname is Thor, ultimately could have had another moniker: The Healthy One.

 ''As far as Terry mentioning (the opening day starter nod), that's just a huge honor to me.
-I'm here to answer the call,'' said Syndergaard, who is recovering from offseason bronchitis and flu causing him to lose considerable weight. ''Whatever the team needs, I'm here to fill that job.''
+I'm here to answer the call,'' said Syndergaard, who is recovering from offseason bronchitis and flu. ''Whatever the team needs, I'm here to fill that job.''

 When Collins needed a starter for the win-or-go-home NL wild-card game against the San Francisco Giants, the manager turned to his workhorse.